Hart wrestling family: Other

 In his autobiography, wrestler Roddy Piper (father of wrestler Teal Piper) states that he is a cousin of the Hart family he also made this statement in an interview on TNA.
 This fact was used as a trivia question on Raw once.
 Bret Hart has also stated that Piper was the only wrestler to visit him in the hospital after his stroke and that they were as close as brothers.

+3rd nephew of Owen Hart, Kevin Hart-Payne was arrested on cocaine charges in Orillia, Ontario on March 31st of 2021.

 Close associates

 Wrestling promoter Jack Pfefer was a very close friend of Stu Hart who asked him to be the godfather of Hart's tenth child and seventh son, Ross.

 Brian Pillman was another very close wrestler to the family and the only person who wasn't related to the Harts through either blood or marriage to wrestle as a member of the Hart Foundation.
 He has stated that he considered Bret and Owen as brothers to him and that he would have done anything for them.
 Pillman's son Brian Pillman Jr. also works with and is close to the family.

 Chris Benoit was also very close to the Hart family.
 Bret Hart referred to him as like a family member.